 United Way of Lake County Now Celebrating 100 Year Anniversary!

-The year 2022 marks the 100-Year Anniversary of United Way of Lake County.
+The year 2022 marked the 100-Year Anniversary of United Way of Lake County.
 We are the problem-solvers, the hand-raisers, and the game-changers.We have been responding to our community's most pressing needs for a full century and are proud of the difference we've made and continue to make in the lives of our Lake County friends and neighbors in need.
 While the support we provide changes with the needs of our community, the one thing that has remained constant is our resolution to build a better community for all.
 Today we fight to drive lasting change for the health, education, and financial stability of every person in Lake County.

 100 Years United.
 Driving Change.
 Helping People.